tvheadend/tvheadend/README.md

   * HTSP (own protocol)
   * SAT>IP

-Also can work with XMLTV EPG format
+Also it can work with XMLTV EPG format

 How to build for Linux
 ----------------------